andrew867/LuxPower-Advanced/README.md

 UPDATE - I have our dev creating a new version of this right now - 2022-05-11.
 This is in active development - it DOES have bugs!

+IF YOU USE THE OLD CONFIGURATION.YAML BE WARNED!
+This is a MAJOR CHANGE and you need to delete all of the old sensors / customisation / configuration.yaml and start again.
+Yes, it's a pain but this is SO much better!

 If you do any fixes, improvements etc, please let me know so I can bring them into this.
 Please keep in touch at guybw@hotmail.com I would like to know how you get on and if this works for you!